indiqusdocs/yntraa/docs/Subscribers/Compute/Autoscale/CreatingAutoscaleGroups.md

 ![osauto](img/osauto.png)
 7. Select the **Compute pack** from the available compute collections.
 8. Select the **Root disk** from the available Disk packs.
 You can use the free size option to define the size of the Root Disk.
-9. Configure the **Autoscale group** as per your requirement; these options need to be specified.
+9. Configure the **Autoscale group** as per your requirement; these options must be specified.
 	- **Min.
 Group Limit:** This is the minimum number of members in the Autoscale Group.
 The number of instances in the group will be equal to or more than this number.
     - **Max.
 Group Limit:** This is the maximum number of members in the Autoscale Group.
 The number of instances in the group will be equal to or more than this number.
     - **Expunge VM grace period:** This defines how long before a scale-down is executed should the app/user connections to an Instance be removed.
     - **Polling Interval:** This defines at what interval should the Autoscale Group check your policy conditions and execute the relevant Scale or Scale-down configurations.
 ![configauto](img/configauto.png)
-10. Define the **Scale Up policy** (Multiple policies can be configured; if multiple conditions are specified, all of them need to be met for the Autoscale Group to execute).
-You need to specify the following:
+10. Define the **Scale Up policy** (Multiple policies can be configured; if multiple conditions are specified, all of them must be met for the Autoscale Group to execute).
+You must specify the following:
 	- **Policy Name**: Specify the name for your policy.
 	- **Duration (in mins):** This is the duration in which the conditions have to be true before action is taken.
 	- **Quiet Time (in mins):** The cool-down period in which the policy should not be evaluated after the action has been taken.